 This is how the monarchy mines as much of the gold as possible.
 Those who set up their own mines make a pact with King Hineos to return 50% of all gold mined to the king.
 Some would argue losing that percentage of their hard work, but the amount of gold mined is more than enough for the citizens to live comfortably on.

 This high society way of life has lead to most being very pompous.
 Most citizens are more likely to turn up their nose to outsiders than they are to invite them in for dinner.
 These villagers rarely venture across borders believeing most to be below them, although higher nobles are forced to with trades.
 This doesn’t stop them from still looking down upon others which means they take a lot of heat.

-With the anger sent their way, it is not suprising that their forces, although small in number, are some of the best trained soldiers in Salairon.
-It also does not hurt that they recieve all the benefits of their country’s wealth, getting better equipment than any other soldiers.
+With the anger sent their way, it is not surprising that their forces, although small in number, are some of the best trained soldiers in Salairon.
+It also does not hurt that they receive all the benefits of their country’s wealth, getting better equipment than any other soldiers.
 Their power has rarely been tested, as most would not let their stuck-up ways lead to war.

 Colors: Red & Tan

 Culture: With Zast being founded and created by ships full of runaways and rejects, no monarchy was ever properly created.
 The founders believed that monarchies did nothing but hinder the lower mans actions, and that a country that relied on a man’s personal abilities rather than his families birth would be a much better country than any monarchy could ever create.

 Being neutral in almost all facets and just generally focused on enjoying life more than anything else, the people of Zast are more likely to drink themselves into a coma then they are to venture out and see the world.
 It is this mentality that creates an anarchy rule in Zast.